thepaperpilot/thepaperpilot.github.io/site/garden/life-is-strange/index.md

 Unfortunately, I've only played the first chapter of this game.
 I wanted to play through it with Haley, but we haven't found time to do so.

-LATER Skip the rest of LiS1 and play LiS2 with Haley
+LATER Skip the rest of LiS1 and play LiS2 with Lee

 ## Life is Strange: True Colors